Bryantcornwell/CV-auto-grader/README.md

 ## Acknowledges
 ### Bryant Cornwell
 Wrote a majority of the code for inject.py and extract.py, and contributed to the research and ideas for developing the QR code.
 Also provided partial starter code and ideas for tackling the Hough Transform utilizing methods and ideas from Wikipedia [4].
 For the report, Wrote the inject.py and extract.py sub-sections within the Methods section.
+When the assignment was initially released, the assignment was discussed at a high level with another classmate, Seth Mize.
 ### Deepak Duggirala
 Provided initial QR code detection approach.
 Wrote the grade.py.
 Details are shown in grade-report.md.
 Wrote the whole grade-report.md.
 ### Li Sun